JupyterPhysSciLab/JupyterPiDAQ/docs/User_Guide.md

 a GUI that looks like the figure 2, below.
 Fill in the information to define what you wish to do (see below figure 2 for more details).

+**Using a Command**

+In the cell you wish to collect the data enter the command `Run ("desired_dataset_name")`, where you replace desired_dataset_name with the string you want for this run.
+Replacing spaces with _ will prevent issues, especially on Windows.
+After entering the command, run the cell.
+This will generate the GUI shown in figure 2.

+**TODO: Update this figure**
 ![New Run Figure](newrun.png)

 **Figure 2**: Image of the GUI for setting up a data collection run.